Printer-friendly web page: Mike on the Economy

 Mike on the Economy

-Not surprisingly, the economy has been a focus of Congress for some time now.
-Issues surrounding sequestration, the debt ceiling and the expiration of the Bush tax cuts all have an impact on the economy.
+The economy continues to be a focus of Congress and the Administration.
+Issues surrounding sequestration, the debt ceiling and the expiration of the Bush tax cuts have all had an impact on the economy.
 On the first day of 2013, the House passed legislation making the Bush tax cuts permanent for those making less than $400,000 a year and letting them expire for the highest earners.
 It also preserved a number of provisions such as an expanded Child Tax Credit, the Earned Income Tax Credit and a tax credit that helps families with college tuition costs.
 It permanently fixed the Alternative Minimum Tax, saving millions of middle class families from paying increased taxes which they have been in danger of being subject to in recent years.
-In addition, it extended emergency unemployment benefits.
-Many other questions however, were left for another day.

-I supported the legislation that passed on New Year’s Day, although I did so with serious reservations.
-I voted yes because I believed it was the best compromise Congress could achieve and I recognized that inaction would negatively impact the economy.
-However, I think more revenue will be required to provide and pay for items like Social Security, Medicare, infrastructure and many other services.
+I supported the legislation that passed in 2013, although I did so with serious reservations.
+I voted yes because I believed it was the best compromise Congress could achieve and strongly believed that inaction would negatively impact the economy.
+I still think more revenue will be required to provide and pay for items like Social Security, Medicare, infrastructure and many other services.

-In the months ahead, Congress will face decisions that will directly impact the health of the economy.
-Raising the debt ceiling to address bills that have already been incurred is one.
-Sequestration is another.
-I am committed to a balanced approach that will put us on the path to pay down the deficit and stabilize the economy, without placing the largest burden on our most vulnerable citizens.
+Throughout 2013 Congress grappled with serious issues directly impacting the health of the economy.
+Raising the debt ceiling to address bills that have already been incurred is one recurring theme.
+Sequestration is another challenge.
+I remain committed to a balanced approach that will put us on the path to pay down the deficit and stabilize the economy, without placing the largest burden on our most vulnerable citizens.

 I am committed to supporting efforts that create jobs.
 The federal government must do everything it can to create and save jobs by preserving vital services performed by state and local governments, supporting those who are struggling in today's economy or who are unemployed, and investing in our nation's infrastructure.